 Oh, and Koh Tao is next to Koh Phangan, home to the world-famous Full Moon Party!

 - Wet Season (Global warming permitting!)
 Monsoon Jun-Sep

 - Internet cafes All major towns and in most schools

 - In Country Reps Bryan & Rosie Massingham

 - “Hello!”
 Males say: “Sawadee Krup”.
 Females say: “Sawadee Ka”

 - Money Thai Baht

 - Visa or MasterCard Either but Visa is best

-Help us make a difference by volunteering with AV in Thailand
+Help us make a difference by volunteering in Thailand